-Wondering how much protein your child needs–and whether she’s falling short?
-Here are some answers–and what a day’s worth of protein actually looks like!
+Inside: Wondering how much protein your kids need–and whether they’re getting enough?
+Here’s what a day’s worth of protein actually looks like for kids!

 The reality is that most kids get plenty of protein–even if meat is not their favorite food.
 That’s because protein is found in a whole bunch of places.
 For most healthy kids, protein needs aren’t hard to meet.

 Daily protein needs for children aren’t very high, and kids can get there pretty fast with food.
 In fact, government surveys show that most children, like adults, get more than enough.

 According to government surveys from 2017-2018, here’s how much protein kids get:

 - Ages 6-11: boys 68.8 grams; girls 60.7 grams (RDA is 19-34 grams for this age group)

 - Ages 12-19: boys 86.5 grams; girls 62.0 grams (RDA is 34-53 grams for this age group)

 In other words, freaking out about protein probably isn’t necessary!

 YOU MIGHT ALSO LIKE: 50 (Meat Free!)
 Protein Ideas For Kids’ Lunch Boxes